Chrysanthemum care tips

-- Cut 2 – 5 cm from the stem using a clean knife or secateurs.
+- Cut 3 – 5 cm from the stem using a clean knife.

 - Make sure there are no leaves in the water.

-- Chrysanthemums like all cut flowers, are sensitive to draught and direct heat.
+- Chrysanthemums like all cut flowers, are sensitive to draughts and direct heat.

 - Don’t place the Chrysanthemums next to ripening fruit or vegetables.
-The ethylene produced by the fruit and vegetables makes the flowers wilt earlier.
+The ethylene produced by the fruit and vegetables make the flowers die earlier.